Kamikaze Shot

 Crisp and refreshing shots in shot glasses with lime wedges and curled limes on a marble table.

 “I made these Kamikaze Shots for a girls’ night and they were a total hit!
 So easy to throw together and the perfect balance of tart and smooth.
-Definitely keeping this recipe on repeat!”
+Definitely keeping this recipe on hand!”

 -Rebecca